Mom's Best Recipes

 Storage Tips

-• Room temperature: Once fully cool, store the loaf in a bread bag or sealed container for 3 to 4 days.
-Keep it out of direct sun and away from the stove heat.
+• Room temp (best texture): Store tightly wrapped or in a bread bag for 3 to 4 days.
+Keep it out of the fridge, which stales bread faster.

-• Freeze for later: Slice the loaf, then freeze in a zip-top bag with as much air pressed out as possible for up to 2 months.
-Toast slices straight from frozen.
+• Freeze (best for meal prep): Slice the loaf, then freeze in a zip-top bag for up to 3 months.
+Pull slices as needed and toast straight from frozen.

 Common Questions

-How do I know the dough is kneaded enough?
+How do I know it is done baking?

 Can I make it dairy-free?

 Yes.
-Use unsweetened oat milk or soy milk and swap the butter for a neutral oil or a plant-based butter.
-The loaf will still be soft, just slightly less rich.
+Use unsweetened non-dairy milk (oat or soy are great) and swap the butter for vegan butter.
+The crumb will still be soft, just a touch less rich.